-The Alternative Custody Program (ACP) is a voluntary program developed for eligible offenders that allows them to serve up to the last 12 months of their sentence in the community in lieu of confinement in state prison.
-Eligible participants may be housed in a private residence, a transitional care facility or a residential drug or other treatment program.
+The Alternative Custody Program (ACP) is a voluntary program developed for eligible incarcerated individuals that allows them to serve up to the last 12 months of their sentence in the community in lieu of confinement in state prison.
+Eligible participants may be housed in a private residence, a transitional care facility, or a residential drug or other treatment program.

-An inmate requests ACP placement by submitting an ACP Application and Voluntary Agreement (CDCR Form 2234) to the assigned Correctional Counselor II (CCII) at the institution; or mailing the form to:
+An incarcerated individual may request ACP placement by submitting an ACP Application and Voluntary Agreement (CDCR 2234) to the assigned Correctional Counselor II (CCII) at the institution; or mailing the form to:

 Women and Children Services Unit (WCSU)

-Note: The residence the inmate notates on their CDCR Form 2234, ACP Application and Voluntary Agreement, must be able to allow the prospective ACP participant to reside there until their Earliest Possible Release Date (EPRD), barring any unforeseen circumstances.
+Note: The residence or program the individual notates on their CDCR 2234 ACP Application and Voluntary Agreement must be able to allow the prospective ACP participant to reside there until the incarcerated individuals’ Earliest Possible Release Date (EPRD), barring any unforeseen circumstances.